 The uMshwathi Regional Bulk Water Supply Scheme (Phase 4) will be extended to supply water up to Reservoir 5 in Ndwedwe.
-This will then back-feed into Ndwedwe Reservoirs 4 and 3 (Figure 12.42).
+This will then back-feed into Ndwedwe Reservoirs 4 and 3 (Figure 12.48).
 The demand from these two reservoirs will thus be removed from the Hazelmere Supply System.
-The pumps at Reservoirs 2 and 3 have been upgraded to meet the short term demand.
+The pumps at Reservoirs 2 and 3 have been upgraded to meet the short-term demand.

 Grange and Waterloo in Ethekwini Metro is supplied from separate pumps housed at the Hazelmere WTP.
-These pumps are planned to be upgraded to each supply 25 M l /day.
+The Waterloo pumps have been upgraded and the Grange pumps are scheduled for upgrade to each supply 25 $M\ell$ /day.

 uMshwathi Phase 6 (Section 12.5.2 (a)) will supply water into the Southern Ndwedwe region via Bruyns Hill Reservoir.
 Supply will terminate at Cameni Reservoir in southern Ndwedwe.
-A take-off before Cameni Reservoir will supply eThekwini's communities to the north of Inanda Dam.
+A take-off before Cameni Reservoir is allocated in the design to supply eThekwini's communities to the north of Inanda Dam.